web-engineering-tuwien/docker-cgi-python/README.md

-# Docker(Ubuntu18.04) for cgi with python(2.7/3.6/3.7/3.8)
+# Docker (Ubuntu18.04) for cgi with python 3.8

-This is a simple python web server settings.
+With this docker image, you can create simple web server with CGI.
-With this docker image, you can create simple web application with cgi.
+(This is an adapted - stripped down - version, originally from Shohei Mukai)

 ## How to use